 In moments of great adversity, we’re drawn back to the heart of things.
-I’m reminded that at its core, The GreenHouse is not a service provider, but a community.
+Through the pandemic, I’ve been reminded that at its core, The GreenHouse is not a service provider, but a community.
 Don’t get me wrong – we provide a rich variety of programs for youth and families.
 But at the core, The GreenHouse is a community of people that love God and passionately want the best for our youth.
 Everything flows from that.

-In this present moment, The GreenHouse community is living out that love for youth and families in innovative new ways.
+Since the pandemic began in March 2020, The GreenHouse community has been living out that love for youth and families in innovative new ways.
 We are focusing in three critical areas:

 - Connecting with each other.
 Healthy relationships anchor us and reduce the impact of trauma in people's lives.
-GreenHouse staff are in close touch with kids, teens, and parents through a variety of mediums: phone, social media, care packages, online groups, and small socially distant gatherings that provide ongoing relational support.
+GreenHouse staff are in close touch with kids, teens, and parents each week, providing personal connection and ongoing relational support.

 - Connecting with God.
-Youth are growing in relationship with God through prayer, Scripture study and sharing in our weekly youth groups and interactions over social media.
+Youth are growing in relationship with God through prayer, Scripture study and sharing in our biweekly youth groups.
 We're in regular conversation with parents about their needs and prayer requests.